 Quality assurance & internal user approval

 This is the final phase of the software testing process.
-Here, real software users test the software.
-Their opinions will reveal whether the software is ready to work in the real world.
+Real software users test the software to reveal whether the software is ready to work in the real world.

 This is the last stage of the deployment process.
 Here are the things your checklist must cover.